augmentable-dev/tickgit/README.md

 ## tickgit 🎟️

-`tickgit` is a tool to help you manage tickets, todo items, and checklists in a codebase.
+`tickgit` is a tool to help you manage latent work in a codebase.
 Use the `tickgit` command to view pending tasks, progress reports, completion summaries and historical data (using `git` history).

 It's not meant to replace full-fledged project management tools such as JIRA or Trello.
 It will, hopefully, be a useful way to augment those tools with project management patterns that coexist with your code.
 As such, it's primary audience is software engineers.